 Set up a timeline for what needs to be picked up and made the week before the party.

 Create a schedule like the one below and determine what needs to be done each day until the event starts.
 There may be some activities that need to be done during the event, so make a note of them.
 Don't forget the paper products, cups, utensils , serving plates, and where the food and drinks will be at the party, and if you will have a buffet or sit down.

 Are you planning on having music?
 I find that jazz music works nicely for adults.
 But, if you have a kid's party, create a playlist that the kids would enjoy.
 If you have a theme party like a Hawaiian event we had for my daughter's birthday one year, we purchased Hawaiian music to play at the party.

 Plan the activities that you will be doing.

-For kids parties, we have done a variety of games like paint in water pistols, and then we created a huge painting with all the friends.
-Here’s what the kids created.
+For kid's parties, we played various games like painting with water pistols, and then we created a massive painting with all our friends.
+Here's what the kids made.
 Each kid took home their water gun painting as a favor gift.
 My daughter then added a quote to the top of hers and still has it in her room to this day.

-If you do decide to make a sit-down dinner event, make sure you review your list of people and place people in common with one another.
+If you decide to make a sit-down dinner event, make sure you review your list of people and place people in common.
 Ensure that you have enough seats for everyone.
-If you don’t have enough seats in your home, ask a neighbor or family member.
+If you don't have enough seats in your home, ask a neighbor or family member.

 Lastly, activities to do on the day of the event.

-While researching this topic, I found these wonderful articles.
+While researching this topic, I found these beautiful articles.
 Feel free to visit them for more tips.